 Ted DentHead Coach

 Ted Dent is in his sixth season as Head Coach of the American Hockey League’s Rockford IceHogs and his 11th overall campaign as a coach for the Blackhawks’ AHL affiliate, which includes 10 seasons in Rockford.
 During his first five seasons as Head Coach of the IceHogs, Dent helped guide the club to a 198-140-24-18 (.576) record and is the franchise’s all-time leader in games coached (380) and wins (198).
 Dent has guided the IceHogs to the Calder Cup Playoffs each of the previous two seasons.

-Dent has been instrumental in helping develop dozens of players who were called up from Rockford to Chicago during the past eight seasons, including current Stanley Cup-winning Blackhawks Bryan Bickell, Corey Crawford, Scott Darling, Niklas Hjalmarsson, Joakim Nordstrom, Andrew Shaw, Teuvo Teravainen and Kris Versteeg.
-Dent helped develop 11 players this past season who skated for both the IceHogs and Blackhawks in 2014-15 and helped Chicago earn the organization’s third Stanley Cup in six seasons.
+Dent has been instrumental in helping develop dozens of players who were called up from Rockford to Chicago during the past nine seasons, including Stanley Cup-winning Blackhawks Bryan Bickell, Corey Crawford, Scott Darling, Niklas Hjalmarsson, Joakim Nordstrom, Andrew Shaw, Teuvo Teravainen and Kris Versteeg.
+Dent helped develop 11 players this past season who skated for both the IceHogs and Blackhawks in 2015-16, including six that made their NHL debut.
 Overall, 22 former IceHogs have their names engraved on the Stanley Cup after playing under Dent in Rockford.
-Last season, five IceHogs players made their NHL debuts with Chicago, and a total of 11 skaters saw time with the parent club.

 Working alongside former Head Coaches Mike Haviland and Bill Peters from 2006 to 2011, the IceHogs posted a regular-season record of 216-145-17-22 and qualified for the Calder Cup Playoffs in four of five seasons.